Burning Rules and Regulations

 Step 1: Obtain a Permit

-You must obtain an Open Burning Permit from the Hingham Fire Department.
+You must obtain an Open Burning Permit each year from the Hingham Fire Department.

 Permits cost $5.00 and are valid for the entire burning season.

 Apply for permits online or at Fire Headquarters at 339 Main St, Monday through Friday 8:30 AM – 4:00 PM

 On the day you intend to burn you must activate your permit online or at Fire Headquarters.
 If burning is allowed that day, you will need to submit your address and permit ID.

 * No permits will be activated after 2 PM.